DigiBP/DigiBP_Emmentaler/docs/process.md

 ## <span style="color:blue">7.
 Decision Logic</span>

-Decision logic is represented as a decision table which consists of inputs, output and rules.
-The inputs are conditions and the outputs are the concslusion of the rules.
-In AS-IS Process, the members have to decided if they want a pitch or presentation of the proposal.
+Decision logic is a verification system enabling the company automatically verify the proposal information relating to category and requested budget.
+Decision logic is defined in a decision table which consists of inputs, outputs and rules.
+The inputs are conditions and the outputs are the conclusion of the rules.
+In the above described AS-IS Process, the members have to decide if they want a pitch or presentation of the proposal.
 This step can be automated with the help of decision table.
-With the pre-defined inputs, outpus and rules can be decided if the presentation is needed.
+With the pre-defined inputs, outpus and rules can be decided if the presentation is needed or not.
-In the decision table there are 2 inputs and one output.
+In the decision table there are 2 input columns and one output columns.

 INPUT
 * Proposal Category